-Remarks:

-Task steps and performance measures are arranged in a logical order and are not intended to be interpreted as a "required order" for performance.
-These task steps and/or performance measures of collective task may not always be applicable to every unit.
-Prior to evaluation, coordination should be made between the evaluator, the unit itself, and the evaluated units' higher headquarters (if required) to determine the task step(s) and/or performance measure(s) that may be omitted and/or must be performed.
-Training begins with the execution of pre-combat checks and inspections.
-Training ends when designated training objectives for the particular training events or exercises are performed to Army standard.
-Unit leadership should conduct an After Action Report (AAR) to determine future training requirements for the unit.
+Remarks: Task steps and performance measures are intended to be arranged in a logical order.
+However, they are not intended to be interpreted as a "required order" for performance.
+Not every performance task steps and/or performance measures of collective task will be applicable to every unit.
+Prior to evaluation, coordination should be made between the evaluator, the unit itself, and the evaluated units' higher headquarters (if required) to determine the task step(s) and/or performance measure(s) that must be performed during the evaluation or identify performance steps/measures that do not apply to the unit and may be omitted and identified as N/A during the evaluation.